stackforge/openstack-sdk-php/test/README.md

 ### AuthTest.php

-The AuthTest test is a simple commandline program that allows you to verify that your PHP client can successfully connect to the HP Cloud.
+The AuthTest test is a simple commandline program that allows you to verify that your PHP client can successfully connect to OpenStack.
 To run this test, do the following:

 1. Begin from the root directory of this project, where you should see